The Development Of Traffic Data Collection Methods

 Implications of poor data collection

-All of the limitations of methods described above are leading to infrequent analysis or analysis based on small samples or outdated data.
+All of the limitations of the methods described above are leading to infrequent analysis or analysis based on small samples or outdated data.
 The organization’s ability to respond to needs is therefore limited by existing data collection and evaluation techniques.
 If the data is missing, there is an option to estimate traffic volume across the entire road networks using a mathematical model.
 But is it accurate?

 Are cities and organizations really making decisions with 30-years implications based on potentially poor data?